Rotschnabel/TwitchTTS/README.md

 ## Installation on Windows
 1. Unzip the archive.
 2. Visit http://twitchapps.com/tmi and get your oauth token
-2. open config.py and change paste your generated token into the "TOKEN" variable.
+2. open config.py and paste your generated token into the "TOKEN" variable.
 Also change the "NICKNAME" variable to your twitch username.
 3. (Optional) Change TTS_USERS or TTS_LANGUAGE, see NOTES below

 ## Notes